emooreatx/CIRISNode/README.md

   - Confirm the server is running (`ps aux | grep uvicorn` or `docker ps` for containers).
   - Check logs for startup errors (`docker logs <container_id>` if using Docker).
   - Verify the `.env` file exists and contains required variables like `JWT_SECRET`, or use `export JWT_SECRET='temporary_secret'` in the command.
 Ensure `--env-file .env` is used in `docker run` commands.
   - Test the health endpoint at `http://localhost:8000/api/v1/health`.
-A response of `{"status": "ok"}` indicates the server is operational.
+A response of `{"status": "ok", "message": "Service is healthy", "timestamp": "2025-05-08T14:52:00Z"}` indicates the server is operational.
   - Access the interactive Swagger UI at `http://localhost:8000/docs` to explore and test endpoints directly from a browser (available in `dev` or `test` environments).
 Note that some endpoints require authentication headers.

-- **Test Failures Due to Environment Configuration**: If tests fail with authentication errors, ensure `ENVIRONMENT=test` is set in your `.env` file or as an environment variable when running `pytest`.
-This enables bypass logic for protected routes during testing.
+- **Test Failures Due to Environment Configuration**: If tests fail with authentication errors, ensure `JWT_SECRET` is set as an environment variable when running `pytest`.
+This enables JWT authentication for protected routes during testing.

-- **Matrix Logging Errors**: If Matrix logging is enabled (`MATRIX_LOGGING_ENABLED=true`) but credentials or URLs are incorrect, you’ll see errors in logs.
+- **Matrix Logging Errors**: If Matrix logging is enabled (`MATRIX_LOGGING_ENABLED=true`) but credentials or URLs are incorrect, you'll see errors in logs.
 Set `MATRIX_LOGGING_ENABLED=false` in `.env` to disable Matrix integration, or provide valid Matrix configuration values.

 - **General Dependency Issues**: If `pip install` fails or dependencies conflict, ensure you're using Python 3.10+ and a clean virtual environment.
 Remove and recreate the virtual environment if needed (`rm -rf venv && python3 -m venv venv && source venv/bin/activate && pip install -r requirements.txt`).

 - **Streamlit App Not Connecting to Backend**: If the Streamlit app at `http://localhost:8501` fails to connect to the backend, ensure the server is running on `http://localhost:8000`.
 Check for errors in the Streamlit interface and server logs.
 Restart both the server and Streamlit app if necessary.

+- **SQLAlchemy Errors in Tests**: If you encounter SQLAlchemy errors related to textual SQL expressions, ensure you're using the `text()` function from `sqlalchemy.sql` to wrap all SQL queries.
+For example, use `db.execute(text("SELECT * FROM active_tasks"))` instead of `db.execute("SELECT * FROM active_tasks")`.

 For additional help, check the GitHub repository issues or contact the project maintainers.